Is it necessary to send a cover letter when you are sending your resume?

 Why is a Cover Letter so Important?

-- Cover letter provides a valuable outline that puts an impact on the employer what he thinks about you.
+- The cover letter provides a valuable outline that puts an impact on the employer what he thinks about you.

 - It steals the recruiter’s attention so that he should go through your resume.